redking/dzr-redux-workshop/src/exercises/exercise3.md

 ## Solution

-Switch to the branch `ex3-solution` on GitHub (or stash your changes and merge it into your master)
+Switch to the branch `ex3-solution` on GitHub (or stash your changes and checkout the solution branch)